What is Lac Operon? How it Regulates Gene Expression in Prokaryotes

 Various modes of regulation:

-Positive or negative control could be used to achieve either induction or repression by appropriate interaction between the regulator protein and the small molecule inducer or co-repressor.
+Positive or negative control could be used to achieve either induction or repression by the appropriate interaction between the regulator protein and the small molecule inducer or co-repressor.

 An operon system like the Lac operon in E.coli is rare or nonexistent in eukaryotes.
 Genetic crosses have revealed no operator genes and specific repressors have not been found.